softspring/crudl-controller/docs/4_1_create_action.md

             - { name: kernel.event_listener, event: product_admin.create.initialize, method: onInitialize }
 ```

-The folloging example shows how to redirect to other route if some condition is met:
+The following example shows how to redirect to other route if some condition is met:

 ```php
 <?php